 Here’s a sample of six of the 100 controversial reforms derived from our discussions.

 • Proactively encourage immigration

 Japanese companies are already starting to experience severe labor shortages as the country’s population ages and shrinks.
 However averse the Japanese may be to immigration, the country needs more working-age people to stay functional.
 We propose admitting immigrants at the rate of 300,000 people per year.

 • Remove the social stigma on unmarried couples

 A comparison between France and Japan shows that legally married couples in both countries produce children at roughly the same rate.
-In France, however, there are also many unmarried mothers (i.e. women with long-term partners who are not officially married, or single mothers) who are having babies.
+In France, however, there are also many unmarried mothers (i.e., women with long-term partners who are not officially married, or single mothers) who are having babies.
 In Japan, the social stigma against giving birth outside of formal marriage stops this happening and suppresses our fertility rate.
-We propose embracing diverse models of the family unit by making single mothers/fathers and unmarried couples feel welcome in the community.
+We propose embracing diverse models of the family unit by making single mothers, single fathers, and unmarried couples feel welcome in the community.

 • Raise the state pension age